 To ask questions.

-For dance-artists to spend time in duration together sweating and performing.
+For artists to spend time together in duration.

 To catalyze a small change inside of ourselves.

 To disassemble hierarchy and consumerism in the arts.

 To learn from each other and to swap toolboxes with one another around performance and dance.

 Founded in 2015, the festival was the brainchild of New Movement Collaborative an organization created to support, interrogate and cultivate contemporary dance in the city of Boston.

 Please see our staff page for more information on all the people involved with making Lion’s Jaw work!